Best Practices for Faculty Recruitment

 • Guidelines for Interview Questions is a useful reminder about questions that are and are not OK to ask.
 Remember these apply even at off-campus meals and in virtual interviews.
 Share these with everyone who will interact with a candidate.

-• Some or all parts of interviews may be conducted with remote technologoy.
+• Some or all parts of interviews may be conducted with remote technology.
 Here are tips about maintaining consistency and equity in virtual interviews from HERC and UMBC.
-Review best practices for inclusive online meetings and presentations and LTS tips for hosts.
+Review best practices for inclusive online meetings and presentations and LTS Knowledge Base for using Zoom.

 • Provide the candidate a copy of or a link to the Resources and Information for Faculty Diversity, Inclusion, Equity, Support and Success and other materials important to understanding the college, departent and program.
 Ideally this should be shared before the candidate arrives in town; if physical copies are used, you can have it available at the hotel upon check-in.